JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 - Minimum: 1
 - Maximum: 50

-To visualize any changes made to these settings, click the `tray-arrow-down` button in your browser.
+To visualize any changes to these settings, click your browser's `tray-arrow-down` button.